 What this means is that it dries out quickly and needs additional water to be added as it’s being worked.
 The more water that is added, the softer it becomes.
 So, it has a habit of becoming waterlogged, soft, and simply collapsing as beginners try to get it to cooperate.

 Different Types of Clay for Pottery – Ball Clay

-Earthenware, stoneware and porcelain are the main types of clay for potter.
+Earthenware, stoneware, and porcelain are the main types of clay for pottery.
 However, as you become more familiar with different clay bodies, you will probably hear potters talk about ball clay.
 Here is an overview of ball clay and how it is used by potters…

 What is Ball Clay?

 Ball clay is a raw material that is normally sold in powdered form.
 It is not really used as a clay body in itself.
 Rather it is added to other types of clay to enhance their performance.